 This psychological and feminist exploration identifies some of the intricate links between modernity, Islam, gender, sexuality, violence and fundamentalisms.
 Mediated by certain psycho-theological ‘penetrations and (s)permutations’, they form the psychology of a growing global paranoia about ‘the other’, East and West.

-“A fascinating, unconventional and striking book.
-Its limited concern with formal academic expectations and conventions gives it a touch of unpredictability and freshness that challenges those with fixed ideas about their responsibility to Islamic scholarship and those who believe that the last word has been said on Islamic knowledge systems.”
-Ashis Nandy, Political Psychologist, winner of the Fukuoka Asian Culture Prize, author of The Intimate Enemy.
+What I like about the book is that it has limited concern with formal academic expectations and conventions and that freedom shows.
+It also gives the book a touch of unpredictability and freshness.
+Nor does it detract from the intellectual challenge that it poses to those with fixed ideas about their responsibility to Islamic scholarship and to those who believe that the last word has been said on Islamic knowledge systems.
+Readers will love it.

 Ashis Nandy - Political Psychologist, winner of the Fukuoka Asian Culture Prize, author of 'The Intimate Enemy'.

 The author brings to bear meticulous scholarship and deep insights to offer new perspectives in an area that is still generally discussed in terms of a conflict between secularism and religion.
 She shows that this is an incomplete, and in critical respects, erroneous analysis.
 She takes us below the surface to examine the interaction between modernity and religion (both Muslim and Christian), and places them in their larger historical and social context.

 Drawing from post-modern, post-Jungian, and feminist writings, she makes a distinction between 'low' and 'high' Islamists, showing how the 'high' (educated) Islamist has also internalized the Western scientific-religious ethos of modernity - what she calls Cartesian-Christianism.
 She proposes that the Cartesian split of mind and body is characteristic of militant and violent strains of Islamism, and that at its core is the denigration of women.